xerneas02/BirdCards/readme.md

 - **Bird Learning Interface:**
   Display bird names (in English or French) along with images and sounds.
 - **Filtering Options:**
   Users can filter birds by difficulty level and media type.
-The filters are saved and applied automatically for each new bird, without needing to reapply them manually.
 - **No Repetition Mode:**
   A mode that ensures birds are not repeated until all have been seen.
 - **Dynamic Theme:**